kaylamathes/Combustion-Model/README.md

 Workflow was modified from Anna Talucci's code.

-## Gathering data layers and running combustion model
+## Gathering data layers and running combustion model (Counterfactual Folder)

 Scripts and workflow for the counterfactual fire perimeters for historical fire dataset of 30 fires in interior Alaska.
 Using FSPRO, we modeled how large each of these fires would have gotten had suppression action not occured.